 Article 79(2) LFIP.

 Information provided by Ministry of Family and Social Policies, February 2018.
-There was no updated information in 2019.
+There was no updated information in 2019 or 2020.

 Information provided by Türk Kızılay, January 2019.